lilyontherocks/lilyontherocks/README.md

 4. Clustering: apply K-Means clustering algorithm to find the optimal number of clusters using the elbow method and silhouette score, and assign each customer to a cluster.
 5. Cluster interpretation: analyze the characteristics of each cluster and provide insights for marketing strategies.
 6. Prediction: using classifiers such as KNN, Random Forest, Decision Tree(J48)
-7. Analysis: Confusion matrix, Accuracy score, Recall, Precision, RMSE(of mean squared error);
+7. Analysis: Confusion matrix, Accuracy score, Recall, Precision, RMSE(of mean squared error).

 ## Libraries Used
 The project uses the following Python libraries: